 \section{Esoteric Language Models}

-We propose a new paradigm for language modeling: \textbf{Eso}teric \textbf{L}anguage \textbf{M}odels (\method{}), which form a symbiotic combination of AR models and MDMs.
-Our approach has two main components: (1) we introduce a family of models that supports both sequential (AR-style) and parallel (MDM-style) generation; and (2) in~\sec{sec:method-attention}, we detail architectural changes to the transformer~\citep{vaswani2017attention} to enable this hybrid generation.
+In this section, we propose a new paradigm for language modeling: \textbf{Eso}teric \textbf{L}anguage \textbf{M}odels (\method{}), which form a symbiotic combination of AR models and MDMs.

-While AR models currently lead in language modeling performance, they generate tokens sequentially, making them slow at inference.
-In contrast, MDMs generate multiple tokens in parallel and are more controllable~\citep{schiff2025simple, nisonoff2024unlocking}, but they typically yield higher perplexity than AR models~\citep{sahoo2024simple, sahoo2025the}.
-The key question is: can we combine their strengths?
-We introduce a hybrid approach where some tokens are generated in parallel via MDMs and the rest sequentially in a left-to-right fashion.
-This raises two key questions.
-First, can we compute the likelihood of such a generative model?
-We show that \method{} admit a principled bound on the true likelihood.
-Second, how can we adapt the attention mechanism in the transformer to support both styles of generation?
-During training, in AR models, causal attention is enforced on the clean sequence, whereas MDMs rely on bidirectional attention over both masked and unmasked tokens.
-In~\sec{sec:method-attention}, we reconcile these two distinct architectures by designing custom attention mechanisms for the transformer.
-Additionally, we introduce sparsity into the attention matrix, enabling KV-caching for MDMs which significantly improves the generation speed for long-context generation.
+AR models currently achieve state-of-the-art language modeling performance but generate tokens sequentially, making inference slow.
+In contrast, MDMs generate multiple tokens in parallel and are well-suited to controllable generation~\citep{schiff2025simple, nisonoff2024unlocking}, but they typically have higher (worse) perplexity than AR models~\citep{sahoo2024simple, sahoo2025the}.
+This raises a natural question: can we design an algorithm that combines their strengths?
+We propose a hybrid generative process (\fig{fig:esolmb-sampler}) in which an MDM first generates a partially masked sequence in parallel, and an AR model then fills in the remaining tokens left-to-right.
+This design leads to two key questions. (i) Can we compute the likelihood of such a generative process?
+We show that \method{} admits a principled variational bound on the true likelihood. (ii) How can we adapt the attention mechanism so that a single transformer~\citep{vaswani2017attention} supports both generation styles?
+We address this in~\sec{sec:method-attention}.